johndoe422/Xplorer/README.md

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/your-username/Xplore/releases) page.
 (To be updated)
-2. Run the installer or extract the portable version.
+2. Run the Xplore executable.
-3. Launch Xplore, and it will appear in the system tray.
+3. Xplore icon will appear in the system tray.

 ## Usage